rangelier/mvc-dropzone/README.md

 #Options

 1.  ajaxSettings
-    1. type //'GET' or 'POST'
+    1. type // 'GET' or 'POST'
 2.  styles
 3.  messages
-4.  identifier
-    1. Identifies the attribute on wich the elements value is stored.
+4.  identifier // Identifies the attribute on wich the elements value is stored.
-5.  action
-    1. Get or sets the server side action method to call when a element is dropped inside the drop zone.
+5.  action // Get or sets the server side action method to call when a element is dropped inside the drop zone.